AayushBade14/NETLINK-TCP-IP-SUITE/README.md

 		      	(ii) Remote Access The Server Through Client (This Can Be Used To Implement Proxy-Chains For Pen-Testing) (iii) Rock-Paper-Scissors Game
-			(iv) N-Map scans (Can Be Used To Gather Info On Target Machine Before Pen-Testing)
+			(iv) N-Map scans (Can Be Used To Gather Info On Target Machine Before Pen-Testing) (v) It is a robust program with error handling implemented , and also it checks if entered ip-address and port-no. is valid or not , while running n-map scans.

 # --------------------------------------------------------------------------------------------------------------------------
 ## [+] {SETUP}:-